Brain Metastases in breast cancer

 The informational material on brain metastases in breast cancer was developed through a collaboration between ABC Global Alliance and Seagen.

-Sometimes cancer cells break away from their original tumour to a new area of the body, including the brain.4 With nearly 1 in 3 people with metastatic breast cancer eventually developing brain metastases,5 this video helps to learn more about how they develop, how to recognise them, and when to speak to your doctor or nurse.
+Sometimes cancer cells break away from their original tumour to a new area of the body, including the brain.4 Nearly 1 in 3 people with metastatic breast cancer eventually develop brain metastases5 - learn more about how they develop, how to recognise them, and when to speak to your doctor or nurse.

 References: